Overview of the IELTS Test

 Writing time Length What you need to do

-About 20 minutes At least 150 words Describe and summarise visual information in the form of a bar chart, diagram, line graph, map, pie chart or table
+About 20 minutes At least 150 words Describe and summarise visual information in the form of a bar chart, diagram, line graph, map, pie chart or table, or any combination of these

 Assessment criteria: